koii-network/docs/run-a-node/task-nodes/how-to-run-a-desktop-node.md

 # Get those tokens!

 If you’ve been part of the Koii community for a while, you might already have some KOII.
-If you do, click “copy” at the bottom of the pop up.
+If you do, click “copy” at the bottom of the pop-up.
 That will copy your node’s account address so you can send a few tokens from Finnie.

 Right now, three tokens will be enough to run your first task and cover any transaction fees.